Ed Kotowich

-Edward Joseph Albert Kotowich (May 31, 1934 – December 11, 1986) was a Canadian football player who played for the Winnipeg Blue Bombers.
+Edward Joseph Albert Kotowich (May 31, 1934 – December 11, 1986) was a Canadian professional football player who played for the Winnipeg Blue Bombers.
 He won the Grey Cup with them in 1958, 1959 and 1961.
 He died of a stroke in 1986, aged 52.
-He earned the nickname "The Mauler" for his ferocious play.
+He earned the nickname "the Mauler" for his ferocious play.

-A Winnipeg product, Ed Kotowich came to the Bombers from the Winnipeg Rods junior program and spent seven years with the team, appearing in three Grey Cups and earning West All-Star honours in 1959.
-But it’s what he did after he retired that led to an award – the "Ed Kotowich Good Guy Award" for "football ability, team camaraderie, and extraordinary effort off the field" – being named in his honour.
+A Winnipeg product, Kotowich came to the Bombers from the Winnipeg Rods junior program and spent seven years with the team, appearing in three Grey Cups and earning West All-Star honours in 1959.
+But it's what he did after he retired that led to an award – the "Ed Kotowich Good Guy Award" for "football ability, team camaraderie, and extraordinary effort off the field" – being named in his honour.

 During his playing career, it was entirely normal that players held down non-sports jobs in addition to playing.
 That nearly resulted in Ed not achieving some of his most memorable moments as a Blue Bomber.
 Just prior to the 1959 season, he announced his retirement from the game in order to ready himself for a promotion in his regular job and a possible transfer.
 As it turned out, he returned to play in 1959 and for a few more seasons thereafter.
-For his part in winning the 47th edition of the Grey Cup (in 1959!), Ed was named to the Manitoba Sports Hall of Fame as part of that year's team.
+For his part in winning the 47th edition of the Grey Cup (in 1959!), he was named to the Manitoba Sports Hall of Fame as part of that year's team.